Gate 3: How to Serve Your Customer

 Gate Structure

 The Gate is divided into several Keys ( Themes), each focusing on a specific aspect of entrepreneurship.
 Each Key includes readings, discussions, practical assignments, and business-related deliverables.
+Don’t worry, we have templates and examples for every step

 Themes You Will Cover